 |S||Suspended||This company, for whatever reason, is no longer accepting new customers or investments.|

-Just because you cannot find a rating for any particular company, do not assume that the company is insolvent or even experiencing financial turmoil.
-There are many reasons why a rating may not be available, including the company being a subsidiary of a larger firm, lack of current information during the ratings update, or company changes in name or ownership.
+Just because you cannot find a rating for any particular company from this rating agency, do not assume that the company is insolvent or even in poor financial health.
+There are many reasons why a rating may not be available, including the company is a subsidiary of a larger firm, lack of current information during the rating update, or company changes in name or ownership.

-Ratings have to be updated frequently in order to be kept up to date.
-Companies which have less than perfect ratings but which are known to be going through restructuring, selling portions of the company, or other financial transactions may be slated for a rating upgrade soon.
-It is not unusual for a rating to drop during a tumultuous economic season, and such temporary downgrades seldom last more than one or two ratings periods.
+Ratings for insurance have to be updated frequently in order to be kept up to date.
+Companies that have less than perfect ratings but which are known to be going through restructuring, selling portions of the company, or other financial transactions may be slated for a rating upgrade soon.
+It is not unusual for a rating to drop during a tumultuous economic season, and such temporary downgrades seldom last more than one or two rating periods.